MailyRa/Hackbright-Final-Project/README.md

 #### Future State

-The project InfoLoan has a feature planned out for the next spring:

-- I hope to extend this project by implementing the Google translation API into my website to expand my user base to others who speak different languages.
+- I hope to extend this project by implementing the Google translation API to expand my user base to others who speak different languages.